bhardwaj-shubham/OIBSIP/README.md

 ### Task 3
-In this task I've to create a **Temperature Converter** with HTML, CSS and JS.
+In this task, I've to create a **Temperature Converter** with HTML, CSS and JS.
 It convert temperature Degree to Fahrenheit or Kelvin and vice versa.